eh220119a/se-summative-1-2025/README.md

 ## Design and Development Process
 In order for a successful project, a carefully designed software application was needed to be created so that the development of the application would move swiftly and smoothly, for this to be acheived the planning phase must have captured the target audiences needs and appropriately mapped them to the software's design.
+### User Stories
+Due to the use of agile, strong user stories were created to give scope to a MVP:
+* "As a Team Member, I want to know who is hosting today's stand-up, I want to see the stand-up host for today displayed in the notification bar so that I can easily know who is leading the stand-up."
+* "As an Admin, I want to upload a CSV file to update the schedule, I want to upload a CSV file containing the updated stand-up schedule so that I can modify the rota without manual entry."
+* "As an Admin, I want to randomize and save a fair schedule, I want to generate a balanced two-week stand-up schedule, ensuring that no team member is overloaded and the schedule is fair."
+* "As a Team Member, I want to view the full two-week schedule, I want to see a structured table displaying the upcoming two-week stand-up schedule, so I know who is hosting each day."